 Remove from heat and reserve meat and cooking liquids.

 Finishing the stew

 In a large pot, pour a couple of cooking spoons of vegetable oil, about 1/2 – 1 cup.
-Add the remaining sliced onions and fry with a pinch of salt till they soften, about 5 minutes.
+Add the remaining sliced onions and all the spices and fry with a pinch of salt till the onions soften about 5 minutes.

 Add the cooked tomato mixture, some of the stock and the meat.

 Stir, and bring to the boil.
 Then turn down heat, taste and adjust seasonings.

 Allow the stew to simmer, (times will vary) till the cooking oil floats to the top.
 If the stew is still watery cook down some more, if too thick, adjust by adding stock.